Alan-John-Thomas/Mini_Projects/RREF calculator/readme.md

 0.1 + 0.2 ≠ 0.3 (exactly)
 This project avoids that by using: from fractions import Fraction
-So results are mathematically exact ✅
+So results are mathematically exact

-📁 Project Structure

-project-folder/
-│
-├── main.py (your file)
-├── README.md

-🚀 Future Improvements (Optional Ideas)

-Add matrix determinant
-Add inverse calculation
-GUI version (Tkinter / Web)
-Input from file
 Matrix rank calculation

 🧑‍💻 Author